mapbox/mapbox-gl-native/platform/ios/docs/guides/Working with Mapbox Studio.md

 To implement your prototypes with runtime styling:

-1. Implement `MGLMapViewDelegate` `-mapView:didFinishLoadingStyle:`
+1. Implement `-[MGLMapViewDelegate mapView:didFinishLoadingStyle:]`.
-2. Add your real data as a source
+2. Add your real data as a source:
     * This can be done using vector data from tileset editor ([example](https://www.mapbox.com/ios-sdk/examples/runtime-circle-styles)), custom vector tiles, added as GeoJSON ([example](https://www.mapbox.com/ios-sdk/examples/runtime-add-line), or added manually through the app via `MGLShapeSource` ([example](https://www.mapbox.com/ios-sdk/examples/runtime-multiple-annotations))
-3. For each layer you've prototyped in studio, add it's corresponding `MGLStyleLayer` subclass: `MGLSymbolStyleLayer`, `MGLLineStyleLayer`, `MGLFillStyleLayer`, or `MGLCircleStyleLayer`.
+3. For each layer you've prototyped in Studio, add its corresponding `MGLStyleLayer` subclass.
+See [“Configuring the map content’s appearance”](for-style-authors.html#configuring-the-map-content-s-appearance) for the available style layer classes.

 **Translating style attributes from Studio**
-For each property you've edited in Studio, you can hover over the property name to find it's corresponding property in the iOS SDK.
-They're generally the camelCased version of the Property ID.
+For each property you've edited in Studio, you can hover over the property name to find the corresponding property in the iOS SDK.
+It’ll generally be the camelCased version of the Property ID, but see [“Configuring the map content’s appearance”](for-style-authors.html#configuring-the-map-content-s-appearance) for a table of properties that differ between Mapbox Studio and the iOS SDK.

 ![property values](img/studio-workflow/property-values.png)

 **Translating stop functions**
-It's possible to use stop functions in Mapbox Studio to transition the style of a layer by it's zoom level (e.g. a line that gets wider as you zoom in).
+It's possible to use stop functions in Mapbox Studio to transition the style of a layer by its zoom level (e.g. a line that gets wider as you zoom in).
 These can be translated in the mobile SDKs using `+[MGLSyleValue valueWithInterpolationBase:stops:]`.
-The rate of change between stops in studio is represented by `interpolationBase`.
+The rate of change between stops in Studio is represented by `interpolationBase`.

 ![Stop functions](img/studio-workflow/stop-functions.png)